 Is there any resistance when breathing through your nose or mouth?

-These kinds of masks have increased the comfort regarding breathing compared to old-fashioned snorkels with a mouthpiece.
+These kinds of full-face snorkel masks have increased comfort regarding breathing compared to old-fashioned snorkels with a mouthpiece.
 Will you truly breathe like on land?
 No, you won’t.
 You have a limited amount of air you can get through the snorkel.

-Is it easy to travel with these masks?
+Is it easy to travel with these full-face snorkel masks?

 Unfortunately, it’s not that easy to travel with them.
 They are bulky and need a significant amount of space in your suitcase.

-Even the newer models which allow to remove the snorkel are still quite large.
+Even the newer models which allow removing the snorkel are still quite large.
 A traditional mask and snorkel pack a lot smaller and you might consider that if you travel a lot or want to travel light.

-Next you need to brush your hair out of your face.
-Pull it back and make sure that there’s no hair dangling in the areas of your face where the skirt will hit your skin.
+- Next, you need to brush your hair out of your face.
+Pull it back and make sure that there’s no hair dangling in the areas of your face where the silicone skirt will hit your skin.

-Put the mask on your face.
+- Put the mask on your face.
 Keep the straps in front for now.
-Make sure that the mask sits tight on your face.
+Make sure that the snorkel mask sits tight on your face.

-Pull the straps over your head and adjust them until the mask sits comfortable yet tight.
+- Pull the straps over your head and adjust them until the mask sits comfortably yet tight.

 Now you’re ready to put your head into the water.
 Enjoy your snorkeling views!